wilsontelab/genomex-mdi-tools/shared/modules/README.md

 **\<suite\>/shared/modules** defines chunks of execution code relevant to multiple pipelines.
 There are two types of modules - action modules and step modules.
-Each of those module types might also be used from an external pipelines suite.
+Each of module type might also be used from an external pipelines suite.

 ## Action modules